JunoLab/Weave.jl/README.md

 **Current features**

+* Publish markdown directly to html and pdf using Julia or Pandoc markdown.
-* Noweb, markdown or script syntax for input documents.
+* Markdown, script of Noweb syntax for input documents.
 * Execute code as terminal or "script" chunks.
-* Capture Plots.jl figures *(or Gadfly and PyPlot on julia 0.6)*.
+* Capture Plots.jl or  Gadfly.jl figures
 * Supports LaTex, Pandoc, Github markdown, MultiMarkdown, Asciidoc and reStructuredText output
-* Publish markdown directly to html and pdf using Julia or Pandoc markdown.
 * Simple caching of results
 * Convert to and from IJulia notebooks

 **Citing Weave:** *Pastell, Matti.
 2017.
 Weave.jl: Scientific Reports Using Julia.
 The Journal of Open Source Software. http://dx.doi.org/10.21105/joss.00204*